Predictive analytics

 Predictive models

-What is a predictive model?
-Basically, it is a statistical model that can be used for predictive purposes.
+Predictive modelling is a statistical model that evaluates data, detects patterns and uses that information to predict future trends.
 There are two classes, parametric and non-parametric, and a third, semi-parametric, which lies between the two.
 Parametric models make assumptions about a finite number of parameters analysed within a family of distributions.
 In contrast, non-parametric models study tests whose distribution does not fit parametric criteria.

 The process of predictive analytics starts from a dataset and requires the following steps: